Open Source

 Projects

 Tools built for the hard parts of AI agent security.
-Both are open source, actively maintained, and production-ready.
+Rampart is the prevention layer.
+Snare is the detection layer.
+Both are open source and designed for real developer environments, not demos.

 rampart